 What are overhead monorail cranes?

-An overhead monorail crane is a type of lifting system that uses a single rail, usually mounted on the ceiling, along which a hoist and trolley can travel to lift, move, and position loads.
+Overhead monorail cranes are a type of lifting system that uses a single rail, usually mounted on the ceiling, along which a hoist and trolley can travel to lift, move, and position loads.
 Notably, these cranes can traverse along straight or curved tracks, providing flexibility and efficiency in navigating through a facility or workspace.

-Overhead monorail cranes are used for a variety of material handling applications across multiple industries.
+Overhead monorails are used for a variety of material handling applications across multiple industries.
 Here are some typical uses:

 - Manufacturing and Assembly Lines: Overhead monorail cranes are commonly used in manufacturing facilities and assembly lines, where they can move parts and products along a fixed path from one station to another.